piitaya/hyperledger-starter-app/README.md

-# hyperledger-starter-app
+# Hyperledger Starter App - Work in progress !

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/piitaya/hyperledger-starter-app.git)

-Hyperledger Starter App - Work in progress !
+You can see a demo [here](http://hyperledger-starter-demo.eu-gb.mybluemix.net)

-This is the start of to trying to create a node.js and Node-Red starter kit app.
+This is the start of to trying to create a node.js starter kit app.
 Any contributions appreciated.